ayshiff/my-open-source-journey/docs/contributions/octobox#2597.md

 ### Current behavior

-Users can currently filter notifications with specific filters.
+Users can currently refine their GitHub notifications with specific filters.
+Notifications can be of different types: `Issue`, `Pull request` or `Vulnerability alert`.

 Here is a list of some filters that can be used: